elliot-liu-a/covey.town/DESIGN.md

 * Also, the third option could reuse the code for 'playerSendAnnouncement action' to notify the receiver. <br/>

 ## Backend
-1. Added MongoDB to store chat history for each room.
-2. Added services for sending announcements and chat messages.

 #### Method to access data using MongoDB Compass
 ![MongoDB Compass](MongoDBCompass.PNG)